At a Glance

 Follow-up with contributors

-This is the last—and important—step in launching a successful study with Invite Network.
-People are generally willing to help, and they want to feel heard in providing feedback.
+This is the last—and important—step in launching a successful test with Invite Network.
+People are generally willing to help and want to feel heard in providing feedback.
 Sometimes they just need an extra nudge to bring your email to the top of their inbox.
 Keep track of who you’ve contacted and when.
 Follow up with individuals who haven’t responded, but don’t overdo it.
 We recommend no more than two to three follow-ups per contributor.

 Need more information?
 Read these related articles.